souramoo/commentoplusplus/README.md

 ### Get started

 To start you just need to launch an instance.
 The button below will work for a free Heroku account:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/souramoo/commentoplusplus)

+Otherwise, most of the below is the same as documented at https://docs.commento.io

 If you want to self-host, you will need a PostgreSQL server handy and then:
 1) Use this repo's Dockerfile if you're into that kind of thing